RetroBytes32/templated-pool-allocator/README.md

 <br><br/>
 ### Using the allocator

-> You can pull objects from the pool using the create/destroy functions.
+> You can pull objects from the pool using the 'Create()' function and return them with 'Destroy()'.

 > Note that the constructor and destructor are called internally.
 ```c++